-My previous ‘Mystery’ puzzle tool, Mystery Piano has caught the interest of quite a number of teachers who began using it in the classroom.
+My previous ‘Mystery’ puzzle tool, Mystery Piano has caught the interest of many teachers who began using it in the classroom.
 Therefore, I have continued to create a new puzzle creator tool, Mystery Mines.

 Mystery Mines allows you to use pixel-art as a clue for your Breakout EDU challenges.
 You can also embed a hidden message that will appear when students complete the puzzle.